ui-schema/ui-schema/packages/docs/src/content/docs/widgets/DateTimePickers.md

     Time: TimePicker,
 };

-// Exporting a schema editor that can use the pickers export default (props) => <MuiPickersUtilsProvider utils={LuxonAdapter}>
+// Exporting a ui generator that can use the pickers export default (props) => <MuiPickersUtilsProvider utils={LuxonAdapter}>
-    <SchemaEditor
+    <UIGenerator
         widgets={customWidgets}
         {...props}
     />